What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 Pneumonia without specifying the pathogen

-Streptococcus pneumoniae pneumonia
+Pneumonia caused by Streptococcus pneumoniae

-Acute respiratory infection of the lower respiratory tract, unspecified
+Acute respiratory infection of the lower respiratory tract unspecified

 Acute bronchiolitis